Why Should You Want To Serve In an Internship?

 Do I need to do more than work at the internship to receive academic credit?

 Yes.
 You and your Faculty Supervisor will develop a syllabus with learning objectives and evidence of learning to accompany the internship.
+To successfully complete an internship, you will be required to submit a written report demonstrating how your classroom learning applies to your internship position to include, but not limited to theories, ideas, concepts or practices within your career area.

 Why do I have to pay for an internship?